roshnithakor07/Yiion-Systems-Internship-Php-Codes/README.md

 # php codes

->day 1 : 04 / 01/2022
+>Day 1 : 04 / 01/2022

->day 2 : 05/01/2022
+>Day 2 : 05/01/2022

->1.print star pattern Using php.
+>1.Print star pattern Using php.

->2.check whether number is prime or not in php.
+>2.Check whether number is prime or not in php.

->3.check whether number is palindrome or not in php.
+>3.Check whether number is palindrome or not in php.

->4.skip every 3rd number using php.
+>4.Ckip every 3rd number using php.

->5. sum of digit using php
+>5.Sum of digit using php

+>Day 3 : 06/01/2022

+>1.Print different shape star patterns Using php.

+>2.Pheck whether number is  even or odd in php.

+>3.Skip number (take user input) using php.